-Ger neral Services that our plan pays for What you must pay Skilled nursing facility (SNF) care (continued) A hospital stay is not required to get SNF care.
+Gen eral Services that our plan pays for What you must pay Skilled nursing facility (SNF) care (continued) A hospital stay is not required to get SNF care.
 You will usually get your care from network facilities.
 However, you may be able to get your care from a facility not in our network.
-You can get care from the following places if they accept our plan's amounts for payment: A nursing home or continuing care retirement community where you lived before you went to the hospital (as long as it provides nursing facility care) A nursing facility where your spouse or domestic partner lives at the time you leave the hospital Prior authorization is required.
-Stipend for maintenance costs of a service animal The plan will pay up to \$20 per month for maintenance costs of a service animal if: You are receiving personal care services, and You are certified as disabled due to a specific condition defined by the Americans with Disabilities Act, such as arthritis, blindness, cerebral palsy, polio, multiple sclerosis, deafness, stroke or spinal cord injury, and The service animal is trained to meet your specific needs relative to your disability.
-Your service plan must document that the service animal will be used primarily to meet your personal care needs.
+You can get care from the following places if they accept our plan's amounts for payment: a nursing home or continuing care retirement community where you lived before you went to the hospital (as long as it provides nursing facility care) a nursing facility where your spouse or domestic partner lives at the time you leave the hospital Prior authorization is required.
+Stipend for maintenance costs of a service animal \$O The plan will pay up to \$20 per month for maintenance costs of a service animal if: you are receiving personal care services, and you are certified as disabled due to a specific condition defined by the Americans with Disabilities Act, such as arthritis, blindness, cerebral palsy, polio, multiple sclerosis, deafness, stroke or spinal cord injury, and the service animal is trained to meet your specific needs relative to your disability Your service plan must document that the service animal will be used primarily to meet your personal care needs.
 Prior authorization is required.

-Gene ral Services that our plan pays for What you must pay Supervised exercise therapy (SET) \$0 - 1 The plan will pay for SET for members with symptomatic peripheral artery disease (PAD).
-The plan will pay for: Up to 36 sessions during a 12-week period if all SET requirements are met An additional 36 sessions over time if deemed medically necessary by a health care provider - The SET program must be: 30 to 60-minute sessions of a therapeutic exercise-training program for PAD in members with leg cramping due to poor blood flow (claudication) In a hospital outpatient setting or in a physician's office Delivered by qualified personnel who make sure benefit exceeds harm and who are trained in exercise therapy for PAD Under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist trained in both basic and advanced life support techniques l l Prior authorization may be required. Ī Urgent care \$O ι Urgent care is care given to treat: • a non-emergency, or • a sudden medical illness, or • an injury, or a condition that needs care right away. r F If you require urgent care, you should first try to get it from a network provider.
-However, you can use out-of-network providers when you cannot get to a network provider (for example, when you are outside the plan's service area or during the weekend).
+General Services that our plan pays for What you must pay Supervised exercise therapy (SET) \$O The plan will pay for SET for members with symptomatic peripheral artery disease (PAD).
+The plan will pay for: up to 36 sessions during a 12-week period if all SET requirements are met an additional 36 sessions over time if deemed medically necessary by a health care provider The SET program must be: 30 to 60-minute sessions of a therapeutic exercise- training program for PAD in members with leg cramping due to poor blood flow (claudication) • in a hospital outpatient setting or in a physician's office delivered by qualified personnel who make sure benefit exceeds harm and who are trained in exercise therapy for PAD under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist trained in both basic and advanced life support techniques Prior authorization may be required.
+Targeted Case Management (TCM) Services The plan will pay for TCM services for members who have a chronic or complex physical or behavioral health care needs; and was a recent inmate or was involuntarily residing in a prison or county jail.
+TCM services assist members in gaining access to appropriate medical, educational, social, and/or other services.
+TCM services include assessments, planning, linkage, advocacy, care coordination, referral, monitoring, and follow- up activities (e.g., education and supports).
+Prior authorization is required.